Court Orders and Documents

 Judge Edmond Chang approved the List of Exempt Positions in the Office of the Clerk of the Circuit Court of Cook County.
 The List contains those positions that are exempt from the prohibitions of consideration of political reasons or factors because they involve policymaking to an extent or are confidential in such a way that political party affiliation is an appropriate requirement for the effective performance of the job.

-Federal District Court Judge Edmond E. Chang entered an order approving the Full Employment Plan, which is required by the Supplemental Relief Order.
-Effective immediately, the Full Employment Plan governs: (1) Shakman Exempt hiring; (2) non-Shakman Exempt, non-bargaining unit hiring; (3) entry-level bargaining unit hiring; and (4) transfers and promotions of current employees in bargaining unit positions.
+Federal District Court Judge Edmond E. Chang entered an order approving the Employment Plan, which is required by the Supplemental Relief Order.
+The Employment Plan governs: (1) Shakman Exempt hiring; (2) non-Shakman Exempt, non-bargaining unit hiring; (3) entry-level bargaining unit hiring; and (4) transfers and promotions of current employees in bargaining unit positions.